centia-io/centia-docker/README.md

 # Centia Docker

-This repository provides a Docker-based setup for running the Centia-io stack with FrankenPHP (Caddy), a PHP app, PostgreSQL/PostGIS, and Redis.
+This repository provides a Docker-based setup for running the Centia-io stack with FrankenPHP (Caddy), PostgreSQL/PostGIS, and Redis.
-It includes two app services (HTTP and Event), a Postgres/PostGIS database, and Redis for caching/queues.
+It includes two app services (HTTP and WebSocket), a Postgres/PostGIS database, and Redis for caching/queues.

 ## Prerequisites
 - Docker Desktop or Docker Engine + Docker Compose v2